 4. The court ruling on establishing provisional support may be appealed through a procedural appeal.
-Law of Georgia No 3340 of 20 March 2015 - website, 31.3.2015
+Law of Georgia No 3340 of 20 March 2015 - website, 31.3.2015 and the representative of a guardianship and custodianship authority.

 Article 363^{18} - Reviewing an application